NethServer/docs/administrator-manual/en/web_proxy.rst

 checks the validity of certificates without decrypting the traffic.
 Then the server can filter requested URLs using the web filter and return back the response to the client.

-.. note:: Is not necessary to install any certificate into the clients, just enabling the SSL proxy is enough.
+.. note:: There is no need to install any certificate into the clients, just enabling the SSL proxy is enough.

 Bypass